microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/projectrome-put-activity.md

 Namespace: microsoft.graph

 Create a new or replace an existing [user activity](../resources/projectrome-activity.md) for your app.
-If you'd like to create a user activity and its related **historyItems** in one request, you can use [deep insert](#example-2-deep-insert).
+If you'd like to create a user activity and its related **activityHistoryItems** in one request, you can use [deep insert](#example-2-deep-insert).

 ## Permissions